KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ```

-E {R, G, B} is the clamped and normalized scene light value.
+E {R, G, B} is the normalized light value.
 FD is the display light value that shall be passed to the OETF.

 The rangeExtension and gamma values shall be set according to HDR or SDR display.